-To the extent Messrs.
-Clavelli's, Goldan's or Marino's, as applicable, employment is terminated by us without "cause" or by Messrs.
-Clavelli, Goldan or Marino, as applicable, for "good reason," in each case, at any time following a "change of control," without limiting any severance benefits specified above, such executive shall receive twelve (12) months of vesting acceleration with respect to all of such executive's then-outstanding equity awards granted to him by us or assumed, continued or substituted for by the acquiring entity in such "change of control" transaction.
+To the extent Mr. Marino's employment is terminated by us without "cause" or by Mr. Marino for "good reason," in each case, at any time following a "change of control," without limiting any severance benefits specified above, he shall receive twelve (12) months of vesting acceleration with respect to all of the then-outstanding equity awards granted to him by us or assumed, continued or substituted for by the acquiring entity in such "change of control" transaction.